kvpeacock/COM519-AE1-main/documentation/documentation.md

 The ability to view reviews, look up a variety of manufacturers, and search/compare vehicles within a single website, makes my solution truly unique.
 The fact that users are entrusted with CRUD capabilities is also a distinctive part of this solution, the sole website within this category to do so.

+<b> Requirements </b>

+The solution must:

+* Allow users to create, read, update, and delete vehicle entries in a vehicle collection.
+* Allow users to create, read, update, and delete manufacturer entries in a manufacturer collection.
+* Allow users to create, read, update, and delete vehicle review entries in a review collection.
+* Allow users to register and login to the website.
+* Allow users to seach for specific vehicles.
+* Allow signed-in users to seach for specific vehicles, and save them to their favourites.
+* Allow signed-in users to view their favourites.
+* Be deployed using a serverless infrastructure.

 ## System Overview

 ### Datastores